RVshare.com

 • Mileage: 214 miles

-• Fun Fact: Aiken is home to the Hitchcock Woods, which is the largest urban forest in the United States.
+• Fun fact: Aiken is home to the Hitchcock Woods, which is the largest urban forest in the United States.
 The forest offers over 70 miles of trails.

-Top RV Rentals in Columbia, South Carolina
+Top RV Rentals Near Columbia, South Carolina

-Nearby National Parks
+National Parks

 The advantage of traveling by RV is that you have the freedom to make stops in a variety of locations during a Columbia to Atlanta RV road trip.
 It also allows you to explore multiple parks and take advantage of your national park pass.